MathieuDehouck/MathieuDehouck.github.io/index.md

 title: Mathieu Dehouck
 ---

-I am a post-doctoral researcher in natural language processing (NLP) at the university of A Coruña (Spain).
+I am a researcher in natural language processing (NLP) in the Lattice team (CNRS).
 I got my PhD in 2019 from the university of Lille.
 I prepared it in the Magnet team at Inria Lille, under the supervision of Pascal Denis and Marc Tommasi.
-I will join the Lattice team (CNRS) in January 2021.
+I then did a post-doc of 18 months at the university of A Coruña (Spain) in the FastParse team of Carlos Gomez-Rodriguez until december 2020.

 # Research Interests

 I am interested in several aspects of natural languages.
 Most of my work has focused on syntactic analysis in a multilingual environment.
 But I am also interested in morphological analysis, low resource languages, historical linguistics and cross-lingual annotation consistency, amongst other.
+I also work on computability and complexity theory and related areas of computer science and mathematics.

 # Publications